ncatlab/nlab-content/pages/6/8/5/5/15586/content.md

 A revised version of the axioms appears as

-* F. W. Lawvere, _The Category of Categories as a Foundation for Mathematics_ , pp.1-20 in Eilenberg, Harrison, MacLane, R&#246;hrl (eds.), _Proceedings of the Conference on Categorical Algebra - La Jolla 1965_, Springer Heidelberg 1966.
+* {Law66}F. W. Lawvere, _The Category of Categories as a Foundation for Mathematics_ , pp.1-20 in Eilenberg, Harrison, MacLane, R&#246;hrl (eds.), _Proceedings of the Conference on Categorical Algebra - La Jolla 1965_, Springer Heidelberg 1966.

 Important reviews of the paper pointing out technical problems appeared here